infopark/scrivito_seo_page_extender/README.md

 end
 ```

-## Other Modules
+## Other modules

 ### Sitemap attributes

-The seo sitemap attributes can be used in your sitemap.xml if you have one.
+The SEO sitemap attributes can be used in your sitemap.xml if you have one.

 ```ruby
 PagesInSitemap.each |page|